BenjaminTietz/minecraft-server/README.md

 minecraft-server/
 ├── docker-compose.yml
 ├── .gitignore
-└── data/                # Automatically created when the server runs
+└── data/                # Automatically created when the server runs it includes all the server data including settings etcpp
 ```

 ---